-Two (2) exams will be given during the quarter: one mid-term exam (\sim 14% total) and one cumulative final exam (\sim 20%).
-Material chosen for these exams will be taken from lecture, readings, and group presentations.
+Two (2) exams will be given during the quarter: one mid-term exam and one cumulative final exam.
+Material chosen for these exams will be taken from lecture, readings, and research presentations.
 Only in extremely extenuating circumstances, and with required documentation (e.g., letter from Student Health), will a make-up exam be given.
 Please advise Dr. Huffman as soon as possible (minimum one week) if you will be out of town for a university sanctioned function (e.g. athletic team or music group).